 The Airbus Training Center in Miami, Florida offers a range of full-flight simulators and computer-based training programs, hosting each year some 1,500 air crew members from Airbus customer airlines.
 Based at a separate facility in Miami is Airbus’ Latin America and Caribbean sales and marketing teams.

 Airbus Americas, Inc. headquarters is located in Herndon, Virginia, where more than 200 people work in sales, marketing, communications, procurement and service for Airbus commercial customers in the U.S. and Canada.
-In Ashburn, Virginia, Satair (formerly Airbus Spares Center) ships aircraft parts, tools and sections to customers in the Americas 24 hours a day, sourcing from a $200 million inventory of some 70,000 part numbers.
+In Ashburn, Virginia, Satair (formerly the Airbus Spares Center) ships aircraft parts, tools and sections to customers in the Americas 24 hours a day, sourcing from a $200 million inventory of some 70,000 part numbers.

-Near the Virginia facilities are the Washington, D.C. offices of Airbus.
+Near these Virginia facilities are the Washington, D.C. offices of Airbus.
 Airbus Americas’ Safety and Technical Affairs and Government Relations departments are co-located there, both liaising directly with U.S. federal organizations and agencies.
 Also in Washington is the Airbus Experience Center.
 Opened in 2016, the facility is a collection of interactive, multimedia exhibits highlighting the extensive role Airbus holds in the U.S. aerospace and defense industries.